Where to Sell Domains: The Best Venues (2026)

 How to price a domain so it actually sells

 The venue is a rounding error next to the price.
 The fastest way to sit on a name forever is to anchor on a free automated “appraisal” and slap a fantasy number on it.
 Price with comparable sales instead: find recently sold names with a similar length, pattern, and TLD, and let that real range set your ask.
-Three or four honest comps tell you more than any appraisal tool.
+Three or four honest comps tell you more than any appraisal tool — and pulling them is a ten-minute job once you know how, which I walk through in how to use NameBio comps.

 Remember that .com stays the most liquid resale extension, so .com comps are both easiest to find and most reliable — and a name on a thin TLD may appraise high on paper with almost no real buyer pool.
 Whatever price you set, subtract the marketplace commission to see what you actually pocket, and make sure that net still clears your all-in cost.
 The full method is in How to Value a Domain Name, and for which extensions resell at all, see Best TLDs for Domain Investing.